fpalsson/com.fp.advanced-scheduler/README.md

 Add error handling in relevant places.

-Adding monthly shedule.
+Adding monthly shedule

-Adding solar events, based on SunEvent app.
+Adding solar events, based on suncalc (first version is implemented, testing needed)

-Create a HTML GUI for editing settings, instead of just pasting a json file in one place.
+Create a HTML GUI for editing settings, instead of just pasting a json file in one place (on its way, a lot more work is needed to get Vue, Vuetify, Webpack and so on to work well)

 LOTS AND LOTS OF TESTING.